harpoonlobotomy/GR2_importer_for_blender_5/README.md

 A Blender 5.0 add-on for importing GR2/DAE models that doesn't rely on OpenCOLLADA.

-With OpenCollada support entirely removed from recent versions of Blender, none of the existing GR2/DAE plugins/addons work anymore.
+With OpenCollada support entirely removed from recent versions of Blender, none of the existing GR2/DAE plugins/addons work anymore*.
 While GR2/DAE files might not be enormously widely used in 2025, I still use them, and while I still use Blender 4.3 primarily, I want it to be possible in 5.0+.

 Requires divine.exe and granny2.dll from https://github.com/Norbyte/lslib